teoat/zenith/infrastructure/terraform/multi-region/README.md

 # Multi-Region Deployment Infrastructure

-This Terraform configuration sets up a global, multi-region deployment for the 378x492 Fraud Detection Platform with geo-DNS, CDN, and high availability.
+This Terraform configuration sets up a global, multi-region deployment for the Zenith Fraud Detection Platform with geo-DNS, CDN, and high availability.

 ## Architecture Overview